Leon Ware: 1970s: Major breakthroughs

-Subsequent success: 1974–1976

 In 1974, Quincy Jones booked Ware as songwriter and performer for two songs on Jones' Body Heat album.
 The song "If I Ever Lose This Heaven" hit the R&B chart in September of that year and was covered by the Average White Band.
-Ware had worked with Minnie Riperton on Jones' album, and they collaborated again on Riperton's album Adventures in Paradise, composing Riperton's R&B hit, "Inside My Love," and the two collaborated yet again on Ware's second album, Musical Massage.
-Ware and Ross worked on demos for Ware's second album, this one to be issued on Motown and also for Ross to win a deal.
-One of the demo recordings, "I Want You," was heard by Berry Gordy, who decided the song would be a good fit for Marvin Gaye.
-Gaye heard the other demos and decided to record much of it on what would be his next album, I Want You.
-Buoyed by the number one title track, the album peaked at number one on the R&B chart and it reached the Top Ten of the Billboard 200 and sold over a million copies.
+Ware had worked with Minnie Riperton on Jones' album, and they collaborated again on Riperton's album Adventures in Paradise, co-writing several tracks, including the R&B hit, "Inside My Love".

+In 1975, Ware and Ross worked on demos for Ware's second album, this one to be issued on Motown and also for Ross to win a deal.
+One of the demo recordings, "I Want You," was heard by Motown's founder Berry Gordy, who decided the song would be a good fit for Marvin Gaye.
+Gaye heard the other demos and decided to record much of it for his next album, I Want You, released in March 1976.
+Buoyed by the number one title track, the album peaked at number one on the R&B chart, reached the Top Ten of the Billboard 200 and sold over a million copies.
-Recording, songwriting, producing, and later career: 1976–2010s

 Having given away the material for his album, Ware began again on a solo effort for Motown's Gordy label.
+Motown executives insisted Ware's following album should be given to Gaye.
+Ware protested at their suggestion, so the company responded by barely promoting his second album, Musical Massage, released in September 1976.
+The album suffered commercially due to the fact, despite its excellence in quality.
+Riperton lent her voice on the album, sharing vocal duties on some tracks, such as "Instant Love" and "Comfort", an outtake from the recording sessions.
+Retrospectively, the album gained a cult following among soul music fans that were intrigued with Ware's work and received positive reception from music critics.

-The result would become his second album, Musical Massage, released in September 1976.
-The album was a commercial failure due to poor promotion.
-However, it became a cult hit among soul music fans that were intrigued by Gaye's I Want You album and the songs from Ware himself.
-After his brief stint as a recording artist at Motown, Ware decided to focus on writing and producing for other artists, and he wouldn't release another album until 1979.
-He finally achieved chart success when he released his third album, Inside Is Love, via Fabulous Records in 1979.
-It reached the charts along with its single, "What's Your Name," establishing him as a recording artist for the first time.
-After recording for Fabulous Records, Ware signed with Elektra Records, and he released his fourth album in 1981, titled Rockin' You Eternally, which spawned two R&B singles chart entries, "Baby Don't Stop Me" and the title song, but the album itself did not reach the charts.
-Elektra financed a follow-up, and Ware's fifth album, Leon Ware, was released in 1982.
-Unfortunately for Ware, the label dropped him when the album failed to sell many copies.
-In 1987, he signed with Slingshot Records and released his sixth album, Undercover.
+When his contract with Motown ended, Ware decided to focus on writing and producing for other artists, and he wouldn't release another album until 1979.
+Ware released his third album, Inside Is Love, via Fabulous Records in June 1979.
+The album reached the charts along with its single, "What's Your Name," establishing him as a recording artist for the first time.
+Concurrently, he began a long-standing collaboration with Brazilian musician Marcos Valle.

+1980s: Subsequent career

+In 1981, Ware signed with Elektra Records, and he released his fourth album, Rockin' You Eternally.
+The album spawned two R&B singles chart entries, "Baby Don't Stop Me" and the title track.
+The album itself did not reach the charts.
+Elektra financed a follow-up, and Ware released his second self-titled and overall fifth album in 1982.
+The company dropped him after the album didn't sell sufficient amount of copies.
+During this period, Ware contributhis songwriting and production input for several artists, including Shadow, and Teena Marie's 1984 album Starchild.
+In 1987, he released his sixth album, Undercover via his record label, Slingshot Records.

+1990s–2010s: Resurgence